atoosa-m/Unit-21-Homework/README.md

 In step 3, I have created the KaseiCoin deployer contract.

 ### Step 4: Deploy and Test the Crowdsale on a Local Blockchain
-In this section, I have deployed the crowdsale to a local blockchain and then performed a real-world, preproduction test of my crowdsale.
+In this section, I have deployed the crowdsale to a local blockchain by using Remix, MetaMask and Ganache and then performed a real-world, preproduction test of my crowdsale.
+Please see *Deploy and Test the Crowdsale* folder, which is included in *Evaluation Evidence* folder, for all the screenshots of the 'testing functionality' process.

 ## Evaluation Evidence